EmanueleRsp/MapReduce-Letter-Frequency/README.md

 # Letter Frequency Computing using MapReduce Framework

 This project is a simple MapReduce program that calculates the frequency of each letter in a text file.
 The program is written in Java and uses the Hadoop MapReduce framework.
-More details [here](Report.pdf).

-For the project presentation, you can take a look [here](Presentation.pdf) :).
+For more details, you can read the [report](Report.pdf) or the [presentation](Project%20Presentation.pdf).

 ## Workflow
 The program consists of **two jobs**: